caliskate/modular-rag-assistant/README.md

 # 2. Dataset

-Datasets stored in the "data" directory are in markdown format containing AI research publications related to football, neuroscience and sign language:
+Datasets stored in the "data" directory were converted manually to markdown format containing AI research publications related to football, neuroscience and sign language:
-<br>football_analytics.md  - [(resource link)](https://app.readytensor.ai/publications/football-analytics-E10sJqzRdhuM)
+<br>football_analytics.md  - "Football Analytics" by Barnik Chakraborty, 2025.
-<br>neuro_persona.md       - [(resource link)](https://app.readytensor.ai/publications/neuropersona-A9Nex0aLF2Lp)
-<br>sign_language_recognition.md - [(resource link)](https://app.readytensor.ai/publications/american-sign-language-recognition-to-speech-system-for-medical-communication-w59iywWFcsst)
+<br>A brief AI research publication that discusses football analysis using computer vision and machine learning. -  [(resource link)](https://app.readytensor.ai/publications/football-analytics-E10sJqzRdhuM)
+<br>neuro_persona.md       - "NeuroPersona: Simulation of Dynamic Cognitive Perspectives"  by Ralf KruMmel, 2025.
+<br>A moderately sized AI research publication that discusses a simulation platform, "NeuroPersona," that can replicate human cognition and emotion. [(resource link)](https://app.readytensor.ai/publications/neuropersona-A9Nex0aLF2Lp)
+<br>sign_language_recognition.md - "American SIgn Language Recognition to Speech System for Medical Communication" by Haziqa Sajid and Asad Iqbal, 2024.
+<br>A detailed report with many code examples that uses computer vision recognize the American Sign Language (ASL) alphabet. [(resource link)](https://app.readytensor.ai/publications/american-sign-language-recognition-to-speech-system-for-medical-communication-w59iywWFcsst)

 # 3. Methodology
 The system employs SentenceTransformer embeddings to index and search markdown-based research documents.
 A user query is embedded and compared with predefined topic categories to select a matching prompt template.
 Retrieved chunks split by format headers, based on the relevant documents are then passed, along with the query, into a structured prompt to the LLM.
 The pipeline leverages OpenAI embeddings for document encoding and LangChain's Groq integration for real-time generation.